 In industries where temperature differences can be extreme, the airline industry or in vehicle racing are good examples, they’ve replaced compressed air in their tyres with nitrogen.
 And in many commercial fleets, they are doing the same, though more because of the effect of stable pressures on tyre longevity.
 And whilst it would be nice to think that replacing the air in your tyre will make a significant improvement on your tyre life, or that the handling of your scooter will be significantly improved, the real advantage is that your tyres will stay the right pressure for longer.

-And this is what we are offering.
-For a yearly service charge of $79.90 not only will we replace the air in your tyre with 97% Nitrogen, we will send you reminders to get it checked and topped up periodically through the year free of charge.
-And given that with the great developments in engine technology generally resulting in Piaggio/Vespa/Aprilia owners requiring a service once a year, it also gives us an opportunity to check your tyre wear at those interim checkpoints too!
+For a small fee of just $10, we will not only replace the air in your tyre with 97% Nitrogen, we will also send you reminders to get it checked and topped up periodically through the year free of charge.
+This also gives us an opportunity to check your tyre wear at those other interim checkpoints too, if you combine your NITROTYRE inflation with a service.

 Fill and maintain your tyres today with NITROTYRE for: